4GeeksAcademy/machine-learning-content/export/time-series.md

 **Decomposition**

 In time series data, a lot can be revealed through visualizing it.
+Here an example:

 ```py
 y.plot(figsize=(15, 6))